 Note: Using half the amount of eggs and milk, I can make 3 french toasts with 3 slices of ham, cheese (2 slices of Gruyère and 1 slice of Fontina) and bread.

 This post is linked to the blog hop event, Cook like a Star, organised by me, Bake for Happy Kids.
-To join, simply cook or bake a Contessa Barefoot recipe and blog hop with us.
 For more details, please see this.